Sarracenia: Flowers and seeds

 Flowers generally last about two weeks.
 At the end of the flowering period, the petals drop and the ovary, if pollinated, begins to swell.
 The seed forms in five lobes, with one lobe producing significantly smaller numbers of seeds than the other lobes.
-On average, 300–600 seed are produced, depending on species and pollination success.
+On average, 300–600 seeds are produced, depending on species and pollination success.
 Seed takes five months to mature, at which point the seed pod turns brown and splits open, scattering seed.
 The seeds are 1.5–2 mm in length and have a rough, waxy coat which makes it hydrophobic, possibly for seed dispersal by flowing water.
 Sarracenia seed requires a stratification period to germinate in large numbers.
 Plants grown from seed start producing functioning traps almost immediately, although they differ in morphology from adult traps for the first year or so, being simpler in structure.
 Plants require 3–5 years to reach maturity from seed.